 2. The benefits of offering financing to customers.

 HVAC financing options can be appealing to both businesses and customers alike.
-It’s a great way to give buyers more flexibility in their purchasing process, and helps drive sales and improve cash flow.
+It’s a great way to give buyers more flexibility in their purchasing process, and helps drive sales and improve business cash flow.

 Let’s break down each of the benefits: